Dalakoti07/blog-posts/src/content/blog/First-principles-animations-Part-one.md

 ---
 author: Saurabh Dalakoti
 pubDatetime: 2024-08-03T13:49:12Z
-modDatetime: 2024-04-04T06:59:05Z
+modDatetime: 2024-08-04T09:27:29Z
 title: Animations from 1st principles Part 1
 featured: false
-draft: true
+draft: false
 tags:
   - Mobile
 description: Part one to creating animation from scratch
 ---

+# Getting started

-Start a server from python
+Start a server from python for web illustration

 `python -m http.server 8000`

 I am trying to reproduce all the samples of coding math from this youtube channel.
 Do checkout his videos for its web implementation.

+My web repository for the [same](https://github.com/Dalakoti07/web-dev/tree/master/coding-math)

-Welcome to Part ONE
+Welcome to Part ONE of this series

 # Task 1 - lets draw lines in canvas randomly